 My challenge is, is because people are the X factor and because we have a reality where a lot of organizations don’t take the time to invest in teaching people how to have intelligent conversations, are we putting ourselves in a position by not doing that?
 We’re exasperating situations and we’re making things far more difficult within our own organizations than they need to be.

-[0:27:19] What you’re talking about is systemically with an organization is how do we create accountability for leaders to show up this way in difficult conversations rather than look past when they’re not able to operate this way.
+[0:27:19] What you’re talking about is, systemically, within an organization, how do we create accountability for leaders to show up this way in difficult conversations rather than look past when they’re not able to operate this way.
 It’s spot on.
 Often, we promote people because they’re competent, but not necessarily because they’re emotionally intelligent and savvy at having these sorts of conversations.

-The how does a lot of the values of the company that aren’t just words on paper, the things we evaluate people by.
-Trust and care, for example, are a big value at LinkedIn.
+And in the ‘how’, there’s a lot of the values of the company that aren’t just words on paper, but are also the things we evaluate people by.
+Trust and care, for example, is a big value at LinkedIn.
 Are you demonstrating trust and care in the way that you show up with your people even through their toughest moments?
 What are your employee satisfaction scores saying about your people manager abilities?

 [0:29:00] That’s important because there are two different ways of getting things done.
 One is with a stick and the other one is with a carrot.
 There are a lot of people out there who only know the stick.
 “Do it because I told you so.”
 Yes, they may get the results that they need, but they’re also going to have higher turnover, lower frustration, bigger amounts of disengagement, all sorts of different things that factors that the measurable thing may be maybe taking care of.

 It’s all the residual things in the background that probably aren’t being measured that are causing even more chaos in its wake.
 I agree with you.
 It’s having that accountability.
 I love the fact that LinkedIn and other organizations focus as much on the how things were done as what was done.
 We need to be focused on that as leaders.